 Since our inception, LEAP has served nearly 3,000 children through our free after-school and summer school programs.
-These programs originated as a non-sectarian outreach effort on behalf of St. Paul’s Episcopal Church in Tustin as church members, neighbors, parents, teachers and school administrators banded together to ensure that economically disadvantaged and English Learner students who were struggling in school had access to the additional support and educational resources necessary for academic success.
+These programs originated as a non-sectarian outreach effort on behalf of St. Paul’s Episcopal Church in Tustin.
+The surrounding community joined forces with members of the church to ensure that economically disadvantaged and English Learner students had access to the additional support and educational resources they required for academic success.
 Due to the momentum and support our programs garnered over time, LEAP was able to secure a nonprofit 501(c)(3) status in 2008.

-Our team of tutors, which is largely comprised of retired school teachers, and college students from the University of California, Irvine, are trained with the latest research-based strategies that have been proven to help struggling readers.
-Year after year, the impact of our LEAP Reading Intervention Program has been proven through the exceptional growth that our LEAP students make in pursuit of their grade level reading goals.
+Our team of tutors, which is largely comprised of retired school teachers, and college students from the University of California, Irvine, are trained with the latest research-based strategies that have been proven to help striving readers.
+Year after year, the impact of our LEAP Reading Intervention Program has been proven through the exceptional growth that our LEAP students make in pursuit of their grade-level reading goals.

 We are extremely thankful for the steadfast community support that has enabled LEAP to accomplish so much, on such a small budget, and has allowed us to continue to offer our program completely free of charge to our students for nearly 20 years!